 3.2 The Endowment Director(s)

-- The Endowment Director will be chosen by a process determined by the Board of Directors.
+- The Executive Director will be chosen by a process determined by the Board of Directors.

 - Only undergraduate mathematics students at the University of Waterloo are eligible for the position of Executive Director.
 Laurier based Double degree students are not allowed to be the Executive Director.

-- Further, the on stream Director cannot hold any executive position with the Math Society at the University of Waterloo during his or her term of office.
+- Further, the on-term Director cannot hold any executive position with any Faculty Society or Endowment Fund at the University of Waterloo during their term of office.

 3.3 Term of Office